These instructions will guide you through installing Pootle and its requirements in a virtual environment.

 $ source env/bin/activate

 Once activated the virtual environment name will be prepended to the shell prompt.

-Lastly, we want to make sure that we are using the latest version of pip:
+Lastly, we want to make sure that we are using the latest version of pip and setuptools:

 Use pip to install Pootle into the virtual environment: